collingeorge/Water-Confidence-Training/README.md

 ## Safety Protocol

 **All training documented here is performed under certified lifeguard supervision in controlled aquatic environments.**

+### Training Practices

+All protocols follow established aquatic safety guidelines and avoid high-risk practices:

+- No restrictive bindings that prevent immediate surfacing
+- No airway obstruction devices
+- No prolonged apnea beyond individually-established comfort thresholds
+- No training while fatigued, ill, or under the influence of any substances

+These practices align with freediving safety standards and medical recommendations for breath-hold training.

 ### Absolute Contraindications